Time-dependent moments from partial differential equations and the time-dependent set of atoms: Introduction

 The time-dependent moments $s(t)$ from the heat equation $\partial_t f = \Delta f$ were studied extensively in \cite{curtoHeat22}.
 In \cite{magron20,marx20,korda22,korda22arxiv} moments also have been applied to (non-linear) PDEs.
 In the present work we proceed the study \cite{curtoHeat22} and go beyond the heat equation.
 The paper is structured as follows.

 In the next section (\Cref{sec:dual}) we describe for (\ref{eq:pde}) with $k=0$ the dual action on the polynomials.
 We describe the dual action by the dual operator of (\ref{eq:pde}) and show that polynomials in general are no longer polynomials for $t>0$ but at least remain in an algebra $\pol(\rset^n)$ (see (\ref{eq:polyDef}) for the definition).
 For $\nu\Delta + g\nabla + h$ with $g(x,t) = g(t)$ and $h(x,t)=h(t)$ we can solve the dual action analytically (see \Cref{cor:dualP}).
 We find that $g$ and $h$ have no effect on non-negativity and therefore study the (dual) action of the Laplace operator on polynomials in \Cref{sec:nonnegpoly} more closely.
 We give a simple way to solve the polynomial heat equation in \Cref{thm:polyHeatEqSolution}.
 We collect several results of this action and also present several specific results on non-negative polynomials.
 We show several examples where non-negative polynomials become sums of squares under the heat equation and also give counter examples, when a non-negative polynomial which is not a sum of squares does not become a sum of squares.
-Our observations lead to two open problems (\Cref{open1} and \ref{open2}).
+In \Cref{thm:pos34heat} we show for non-negative polynomials $f\in\rset[x,y,z]_{\leq 4}$ that under the heat equation they become sum of squares in finite time.
+I.e., every non-negative polynomial in $\rset[x,y,z]_{\leq 4}$ is generated by taking a sum of squares in $\rset[x,y,z]_{\leq 4}$ and evolving it along the heat equation with negative times.
+All our examples of non-negative polynomials in $\rset[x,y]_{\leq 2d}$ with $d\in\nset_0$ show that they also become sum of squares in finite time.
+This observation leads us to \Cref{open1}.
 In \Cref{sec:atoms} we investigate the application of (\ref{eq:pde}) with $\nu=0$ and $k=0$ to atomic measures.
 We find that since $g(x,t)\cdot\nabla$ and $h(x,t)$ in general do not commute and therefore a solution can not be constructed from solutions of the individual operators, for atomic measures we can at first solve the time-evolution with respect to the transport operator $g(x,t)\cdot\nabla$ and then apply the scaling operator $h(x,t)$.
 We find that the number of atoms is unchanged.
 We describe the time-evolution of $\mu_t = \sum_{i=1}^k c_i(t)\cdot \delta_{x_i(t)}$ in \Cref{lem:atomMovement} and \Cref{thm:atomMovements}.
 For the full moment problem we show that the time-dependent moment sequence (functional) remains a boundary of the moment cone for all times.
 For the truncated moment problem we show that we can enter the interior of the moment cone and that the time-evolution in general depends on the representing measure.
 In \Cref{sec:summary} we summarize the results, give final discussions, and state the open problem.